OCA/connector-interfaces/base_import_connector/README.md

 When an import fails, the job is marked as such and the user can read the error in the job status.
-The CSV chunk being imported is stored as attachments to the jobs, making it easy to download it, fix it and run a new import, possibly in synchronous mode since the chunks are small.
+The CSV chunk being imported is stored as an attachment to the job, making it easy to download it, fix it and run a new import, possibly in synchronous mode since the chunks are small.